 Eliminate Waste on the Jobsite

 There's always a goal in construction to eliminate or minimize waste at every opportunity.
 A fancy term used for this is to "Lean" things out, but the reality is you're just running a better business which translates to happier customers and employees, and more profits to you.
-Most of what's discussed below can be addressed with prior planning and training best practice habits.
+While the construction trade is inherently chaotic with lots of things never going as planned, you can eliminate the unnecessary risks to your business by standardizing what's expected of your teams and creating processes to sustain quality and performance, but even more so, for what to do when things don't go as intended.
+Most of what's discussed below can be addressed with prior planning and training best practice that are repeatable and sustainable for company growth.

 Defects: Defects are anything that is not done correctly the first time, resulting in rework that wastes time and materials.
 Whether it's bad cuts or bad craftmanship, any time you have to rework is either time, money, or material wasted.
 With lumber prices the way they are, you don't want to do this.